Influence By Robert Cialdini

 And the final one is scarcity.
 And this is where a lot of marketers abuse this influencer.
 We fake scarcity.
 If you're going to use scarcity, use it properly, use it ethically.
 So scarcity could be you've got, I don't know, you're doing an event, an ethical way of doing it.
 You've got 100 places.
 And the reason you've got 100 places is the hotel only holds 100 places.
 So you could say, quite ethically, again, in your marketing, “Hey, come to my event, we've got 100 places.
 When they're gone they're bone.”

 Same thing you could do is if you're offering a bonus, you could say, “The first 50 people who act will get a certain bonus.”
 You could put a time scarcity on it, “You've got only 48 hours to do something.”

 You could put a price increase after a certain times scale.
 So that's how you use scarcity.

-So, if you start using these in your marketing and a combination of them, maybe a few of these in your marketing, I’m sure you’re going to see a lot better results that you get.
-And if you’re to find out a little bit more about this, obviously it’s a really detailed book, definitely recommend it one on your reading list to read.
-As I say, I’ve read it about four or five times.
+So, if you start using these in your marketing and a combination of them, maybe a few of these in your marketing, I'm sure you're going to see a lot better results that you get.
+And if you're to find out a little bit more about this, obviously it's a really detailed book, definitely recommend it one on your reading list to read.
+As I say, I've read it about four or five times.
 Probably about five years ago was the first time I read it.
-It’s definitely worth reading if you want to find out the factors that influence people.
+Influence by Robert Cialdini is definitely worth reading if you want to find out the factors that influence people.
 And again, as I mentioned at the start of the video, this is not just relevant for business people.
-It’s relevant generally in life.
-If you need to influence people, then this is a great starting point for you to start with.
+It's relevant generally in life.
+If you need to influence people, then Influence by Robert Cialdini is a great starting point for you to start with.

 Hope you enjoyed the video?